nadpierre/aircraft-crashes-clustering-project/README.md

 5. **Feature Engineering:**

    - Extracted relevant features from textual and numerical data to enhance clustering performance.
-   - Applied dimensionality reduction techniques (e.g., PCA) to improve clustering accuracy.
+   - Applied Pricipal Component Analysis (PCA) to reduce dimensionality and improve clustering accuracy.

 6. **Clustering Models:**

-   - Implemented K-Means clustering to group accidents based on similarities.
+   - Implemented K-Means and Hierarchical clustering to group accidents based on similarities.
    - Tested DBSCAN for density-based clustering to detect anomalies and unusual accident clusters.
    - Evaluated different cluster numbers using elbow method and silhouette scores.